cmrevoredo/piracema.raw/README.md

 However, many phishing repositories end up providing data info very unbalanced, inconsistent, or with a series of limitations.
 In addition, because phishing is very volatile, there is considerable effort in storing the content-page (body's content).

+*On the piracema.io page, in the [Repository](https://piracema.io/repository) section, it is possible to show the piracema.raw data through an interface with filters.

 ## Entries content details
 |  Years  |   All entries   | Only with content-page |